All you want to know about

 - Provide immediate feedback: show the results of the first measurements right away!

 Q: After data has been collected, what is important when processing the OEE data?

 Process data fast!

-The data collected must be processed before the next shift commences.
-Ideally, this is done by someone who is closely involved with the process but who still has an overview of the various process steps, such as a line or department manager.
+The collected data must be processed before the next shift commences.
+Ideally, this is done by someone who is closely involved with the process but who still has an overview of the various process steps, such as a line manager or department manager.